 The International Chiropractic Associated (ICA) created a 3 year post-doctorate specialty diplomate program focusing on Chiropractic Craniocervical Junction Procedures (DCCJP).
 This diplomate program was created to train upper cervical focused chiropractic physicians to more effectively diagnose, image and non-surgically treat this area.
 As a CCJ diplomate, and now a clinical instructor for this diplomate program, I have observed that this area is often overlooked by conventional medical treatments or mishandled by some chiropractic physicians and physical therapists who manipulate this area without image guidance.
 The fact that this area is more susceptible to injury than any other part of the spine explains why sports injuries and whiplash from car crashes can lie at the root of many migraines and headaches months or even years after the injury.

 The key to resolving a symptom, such as migraines, is in knowing precisely what is at the root of the problem in the first place.
-For the problem and solution, we must look at the region known as the craniocervical junction, or the CCJ.
+For the problem and solution, we must look at the region known as the craniocervical junction, or the CCJ and how the upper cervical spine and headaches are related.
 This important region is held in place by ligaments that can be torn, stretched or otherwise damaged as a result of trauma.
-When normal, neutral alignment of these structures are lost, symptoms can start to set in, immediately, or insidiously.
+When normal, neutral alignment of these structures are lost, symptoms can start to set in, immediately, or insidiously—becoming a main cause of daily headaches.

 When symptoms set in, it is important to rely on someone who specializes in this area and who uses the appropriate equipment and diagnostic techniques to

-understand how to fix this area.
+understand how to fix this area and fix the causes of headaches and migraines.
 The Lift Clinic specializes in this region.
-Through our non-surgical, noninvasive technique, we eliminate the cause of the pain, and the result is: the pain goes away—often times, while the patient is still in our office… what’s better, it tends to stay gone!
+Through our non-surgical, noninvasive technique, we eliminate the causes of daily headaches, and the result is: the pain goes away—often times, while the patient is still in our office… what’s better, it tends to stay gone!

 Cranial Cervical Junction